roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Windows container/Mount SMB file systems to Windows containers.md

     ```

-## Step 3: Create an application
+## Step 3: Deploy an application

-1. Use the following YAML template to create an application.
+1. Use the following YAML template to deploy an application.

     ```
     apiVersion: extensions/v1beta1